ifotn/comp1006-lesson6-wed/README.md

 - Search
 - Comments and other 3rd Party Functionality

-Please note these files use my own local database connection so would need to be changed to work with our own database.
+Please note these files use my own local database connection so this would need to be changed to work with your own database.